 - NSF Cover Sheet.
 The project title must begin with "RII Track-2 FEC:" and follow with an informative title in the topic area.
-The PI must be a researcher from the submitting jurisdiction and all other participating jurisdictions should have at least one co-PI listed on the cover sheet. - 2.
-Project Summary (1 page maximum).
+The PI must be a researcher from the submitting jurisdiction and all other participating jurisdictions should have at least one co-PI listed on the cover sheet.
+If there are more than five jurisdictions involved in the project, then please contact NSF EPSCoR for a waiver to this rule. - Project Summary (1 page maximum).
 Provide an overview, which briefly describes: the vision and goals of the collaboration; a statement of the objectives and methods to be employed; expected impacts of the proposed activities; and plans for sustaining collaborations and impacts beyond the award period.
 In separate statements provide a succinct summary of the intellectual merit and broader impacts of the proposed project.
-Proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts will not be accepted by FastLane or will be returned without review. - 3.
-Table of Contents.
-The Table of Contents is automatically generated and cannot be edited. - Project Description (20 pages maximum).
+Proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts will not be accepted by FastLane or will be returned without review.
+At the bottom of the Project Summary, Pls should indicate the Letter of Intent (LOI) number, and the NSF Directorate(s), Division(s), and Program(s) that most closely aligns with the proposal's research focus. - Table of Contents.
+The Table of Contents is automatically generated and cannot be edited.

+Project Description (20 pages maximum).
 The project description is the centerpiece of the RII Track-2 FEC proposal.
 This section should present the proposed activities in a clear, compelling way and describe how the activities for which NSF support is being requested will lead to long-lasting impacts.
-In addition to the requirements contained in PAPPG Chapter II C.2.d, the project description must articulate clear plans for research, diverse workforce development (with particular emphasis on early-career faculty; see Section 4.3.2), project evaluation, and sustainability of activities beyond the project period.
+In addition to the requirements contained in PAPPG Chapter II C.2.d, the project description must articulate clear plans for research, broadening participation through diversity and inclusion of traditionally underrepresented individuals in STEM (with particular emphasis on early-career faculty; see Section 4.3.2), project evaluation, and sustainability of activities beyond the project period.
 Proposals should also include a strong rationale for the establishment of the interjurisdictional collaboration and demonstrate that the collaboration is well positioned to produce results that cannot be obtained by researchers in a single jurisdiction.

-The project description must clearly document the role of each jurisdiction and institution in the project activities as well as the expected contributions of each faculty-level participant in achieving the proposed collaborative activities and goals.
-It should also define the leveraging role for the proposed NSF EPSCoR RII Track-2 FEC project within the broader context of other NSF investments and present a viable plan for increasing competiveness in the focus area of the proposal.
+The project description must clearly document the role of each jurisdiction and organization in the project activities as well as the expected contributions of each faculty-level participant in achieving the proposed collaborative activities and goals.
+It should also define the leveraging role for the proposed NSF EPSCoR RII Track-2 FEC project within the broader context of other NSF investments and present a viable plan for increasing competitiveness in the focus area of the proposal.
 A timeline for meeting the project goals and milestones must be included.
 The requested NSF support should be consistent with the project scope and activities.
 The project description must include an implementation plan that details how the collaboration will be coordinated and the roles and responsibilities of key personnel.
 A clear description of how the project builds future leadership in the focus area of the proposal through the recruitment, training, and participation of junior faculty should be provided.
-An evaluation plan should be included that describes mechanisms for formative and summative evaluation of the project's progress and how the project leadership will respond to evaluation findings and adjust strategies, if needed, to accomplish goals during the course of the project.
+Separate management and evaluation plans should be included that describe how the project will be administered as well as mechanisms for formative and summative evaluation of the project's progress and how the project leadership will respond to evaluation findings and adjust strategies, if needed, to accomplish goals during the course of the project.